 There are nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
 Alaska is an opt-in community property state that gives both parties the option to make their property community property.

-Finally, when you incorporate, you need to name a registered agent.
+When you incorporate, you need to name a registered agent.
 A registered agent is someone designated to receive any service of lawsuits.
 Many of us list ourselves at our business address as the statutory agent.
 If you have a lawyer, or a friend that is a lawyer, you could list them as your statutory agent if they are willing to do it for you.
+If you’re an independent contractor with no fixed address besides your home address, you can hire a company to serve as your registered agent.
 It’s easy to change your agent by filing the right forms with your state’s corporation commission.

 Every state is different but most experts feel that LLCs may have more asset protection than corporations.
 That’s because LLCs have members with a membership interest.
 A charging order against a LLC would allow a creditor to seize distributions but not the assets of the LLC itself.
 In contrast, a corporation’s owners hold shares which could be forced to be sold: